17 Choropleth maps

 summary(suicide_agg$number_suicides) # Min.
 1st Qu.
 Median Mean 3rd Qu.
 Max. # 1.00 13.50 23.50 32.30 37.25 141.00

 The minimum is one suicide per neighborhood, 32 on average, and 141 in the neighborhood with the most suicides.
 So what do we make of this data?
 Well, there are some data issues that cause problems in these results.
 Let’s think about the minimum value.
 Did every single neighborhood in the city have at least one suicide?
 No. Take a look at the number of rows in this data, keeping in mind there should be one row per neighborhood.

 And let’s compare it to the sf_neighborhoods data.

-The suicides data is missing 2 neighborhoods.
+The suicides data is missing 2 neighborhoods (one of the 40 values is missing and is NA, not a real neighborhood).
 That is because if no suicides occurred there, there would never be a matching row in the data so that neighborhood wouldn’t appear in the suicide data.
-That’s not going to be a major issue here but is something to keep in mind in future research.
+That’s not going to be a major issue here but is something to keep in mind if this were a real research project.